Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Experimental Setup

 \subsection{Baselines}

 In line with recent benchmark studies \cite{khan2022guidelines,jiang2023large}, we select five open-source and state-of-the-art log parsers for comparison with our method.
 The first two, AEL \cite{jiang2008abstracting} and Drain \cite{he2017drain}, are chosen due to their superior performance among all syntax-based log parsers.
 We also choose two current top-performing semantic-based log parsers, UniParser \cite{liu2022uniparser} and LogPPT \cite{le2023alog}.
 Furthermore, We incorporate the latest LLM-based log parser, LILAC \cite{jiang2023lilac}, which has shown the highest parsing accuracy on Loghub-2.0.
+To ensure a fair comparison, we utilize the implementations of all baselines from their replication repositories, choosing the default settings or hyperparameters.